JJ/granada-off/text/snow.md

 This route can be easily followed nowadays.
 It starts in a [suburb, Bola de Oro](http://es.wikiloc.com/wikiloc/view.do?id=979719).

->In the surroundings there are several intersting things, including a
+>In the surroundings there are several interesting things, including a
 >*haunted house* of which I speak in its corresponding chapter.
 The
 >start of the route has a chimney or Moorish-like tower that is one of
 >the examples of Granada imitating itself in the shape of kitsch, a